 An panel from the United Methodist Church has agreed to hear an appeal from a Pennsylvania pastor who officiated his son's same-sex wedding.
 The appeals committee plans to hear the case of defrocked pastor Frank Schaefer this coming summer.

 Jen Ihlo, president of the UMC Northeastern Jurisdiction Committee on Appeals, said in a statement that the appeal will be tried under the authority of the Book of Discipline and will take place on June 20.

-According to the UMC Book of Discipline, "self-avowed practicing homosexuals" are banned from "being certified as candidates, ordained as ministers, or appointed to serve in The United Methodist Church." more >>
+The "practice of homosexuality is incompatible with Christian teaching," according to the UMC Book of Discipline.
+"Therefore, self-avowed practicing homosexuals are not to be certified as candidates, ordained as ministers, or appointed to serve in The United Methodist Church." more >>

 A Florida church is now offering drive-thru prayer service for its community as a way to fulfill busy commuter's spiritual needs on the go.

 Motorists along U.S. highway 41 in Southwest Florida can pull over once they spot a member of Estero United Methodist Church, carrying large signs that read "Need prayer?
 Turn here," where close to a dozen volunteers are waiting in the church parking lot to offer prayer.

 "You'd be surprised by the tears of joy from people when they come through, because they know God's there for them and He is listening to their concerns.
 It's really neat," Pam Sebby, drive-thru prayer leader at EUMC, told The Christian Post. more >>

 A North Carolina pastor has established a website with the purpose of seeking questions from the public that he can address in his sermons each Sunday and helps attenders interact during the services.